hameem19/chat-server-app/README.md

 1. Clone the repository:
 2. Navigate to the project directory:
-3. Build the project using Maven:
+3. Build the project using Maven: mvn clean install
+4. Go to target folder and run java -jar chat-server-0.0.1-SNAPSHOT.jar

 5. The application will start running on `http://localhost:9083`.
 6. Postman collection is added in the repository.